Code-Institute-Submissions/simon-game-1/README.md

 6. In strict mode when a mistake is made a pop-up will inform the player that the game is over In normal mode the player is asked to try again.
 The sequence will play again as soon as the user closes the alert
 8. A display on the gamefield shows the current level
-8. The game is won once level 20 is reached.
+8. The game is won once level 20 is completed.
 A pop-up will inform the player that he is winner and the game will be over
 9. The game can be played on different devices; however, it should be played in portrait mode on small devices like mobile phones

 ### Other possible Features

 * Adapting the game for landscape mode for small devices like mobile phones.
-* Allow user to continue after level 20.
+* Allow user to continue after completing level 20.

 ## Technologies Used
 HTML,CSS & JavaScript;